ABLE Accounts: 10 Things You Must Know

 8. Will states offer options to invest the savings contributed to an ABLE account?

 Like state 529 college savings plans, states are likely to offer qualified individuals and families multiple options to establish ABLE accounts with varied investment strategies.
 Each individual and family will need to project possible future needs and costs over time, and to assess their risk tolerance for possible future investment strategies to grow their savings.
-Account contributors or designated beneficiaries are limited, by the ABLE Act, to change the way their money is invested in the account up to two times per year.
+According to the ABLE Act, account contributors or designated beneficiaries may change the way their money is invested in the account up to two times per year.

 9. How many eligible individuals and families might benefit from establishing an ABLE account?